UAE: Expat convicted of conning man out of Dh20,000 now fighting deportation

+He was accused of scamming residents but he said he was just completing tasks as part of a digital trading 'job'

 An Indian employee is fighting to overturn a deportation order after being convicted in a cybercrime and digital trading case.
-He was accused of deceiving a victim of nearly Dh20,000.
+He was accused of scamming a victim out of nearly Dh20,000.

-Seeking to clear his name and avoid deportation, he's appealing the conviction before the Fujairah Appeal Court.
-The Fujairah Primary Court had found him guilty of using Telegram to con an Arab national into sending him money to two separate accounts via telegraphic transfer.
+Seeking to clear his name and avoid deportation, he's contesting the conviction before the Fujairah Appeal Court.
+The Fujairah Primary Court found him guilty of using Telegram to con an Arab national into sending money to two separate accounts.

-In July, the victim reported to the police that someone contacted him via Telegram and convinced him to do online digital trading.
+In July, the victim reported to the police that someone contacted him via Telegram and convinced him to get into online trading.
 The victim transferred the amount to the account provided by the accused.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 Upon investigation, the police discovered that one of the accounts belonged to the 26-year-old Indian defendant who was then arrested.
-He was charged with cybercrime, deception, and swindling nearly Dh20,000 from the victim.
+He was charged with cybercrime, deception, and swindling a victim out of nearly Dh20,000.

-During questioning, he denied the accusations and claimed that he found a job through an Instagram advertisement, where his role was to contact his employer's clients and convince them to do online trading.
+During questioning, he denied the accusations and claimed that he was completing tasks as part of a job he found on Instagram.
+He said his role was to contact his employer's clients and convince them to do online trading.
 The clients were then asked to transfer money to specific bank accounts against certain commission.
-He claimed that he was added to a WhatsApp group where he was instructed to provide his bank account details, which was then used to receive the money.
+He claimed that he was added to a WhatsApp group where he was instructed to provide his bank account details, which was then used to collect the money.

 The accused was referred to the Fujairah Primary Court where he pleaded not guilty.